One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Finiteness up to -equivariant diffeomorphism --- Proof of Theorem

 We need the following facts about $G/O$: it is an infinite loop space with finite odd homotopy groups, and $\pi_{4k}(G/O)\otimes \Q\cong \Q$.
 See for example \cite[p.215]{BV}, \cite[Theorem 6.48]{Lueck}, \cite{MM}.
 Since $\Sigma \P$ has vanishing even reduced cohomology groups, the Atiyah--Hirzebruch spectral sequence shows that $[\Sigma \P, G/O]$ is finite.
 It follows that $S(\P\times I,\partial)$ and $\mathcal D_0(\P)$ are also finite. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{pseudoisotopy finiteness}] (for the case of semifree actions).
-When $S^1$ acts freely on $\S$, we saw in the beginning of this section that pseudo-isotopy classes of equivariant self-diffeomorphisms of $\S$ correspond exactly to pseudo-isotopy classes of self-diffeomorphisms of $\P$ which preserve the Euler class $e$ of the bundle $\S\to\P$.
+\begin{proof}[Proof of Proposition~\ref{pseudoisotopy finiteness}] (for the case when $\dim(M)=2n > 6$ and the action is semifree.)
+In this case $S^1$ acts freely on $\S$, and we saw in the beginning of this subsection that pseudo-isotopy classes of equivariant self-diffeomorphisms of $\S$ correspond exactly to pseudo-isotopy classes of self-diffeomorphisms of $\P$ which preserve the Euler class of the bundle $\S\to\P$.
 Let $\mathcal D(\P)$ be the group of pseudo-isotopy classes of self-diffeomorphisms of $\P$ which act as identity on $H^*(\P; \Z)$.
 By Lemma~\ref{idonH}, it suffices to prove that $\mathcal D(\P)$ is finite.
 Let $\mathcal H(\P)$ be the group of homotopy classes of self-homotopy equivalences of $\P$ which act as identity on $H^*(\P; \Z)$.
 We have a natural map $\varphi\colon \mathcal D(\P)\to \mathcal H(\P)$ with $\ker(\varphi)= \mathcal D_0(\P)$.
 By Lemma~\ref{homotopy finiteness} and Proposition~\ref{D0}, the groups $\mathcal H(\P)$ and $\ker(\varphi)$ are finite, thus $\mathcal D(\P)$ is finite. \end{proof}